Picture Frame Backing

 Acid free foam board is important because It helps prevent yellowing and deterioration of the diplomas that are pressed up against it.

-If you're framing a poster of U2, you can probably "risk it" with regular foam board or cardboard.
+If you're framing a poster of KISS you scored at a garage sale, you can probably "risk it" with regular foam board or cardboard.

 5 Questions to ask yourself when deciding what type of backing to use: